vulinh64/vulinh64.github.io/blog/2025-08-25-rant-single-interface-single-impl.md

 ## Final Word

 Ditch the reflex to slap interfaces on every service class.
 Most of the time, it’s just bureaucratic bloat masquerading as best practice.

 Use interfaces when they solve real problems, like framework contracts, multiple implementations, or patterns like Facade and Template that actually organize complexity.
 Start with concrete classes, refactor when needed, and keep **YAGNI** as your guiding star to avoid overengineered nonsense.

+Everything has two sides, so question the pros and cons before making any decision.
+It is a part of our integrity.

 Still, I know this is a controversy topic, so if you have any comment, let me know!

-As a bonus, you can read this [article on Baeldung](https://www.baeldung.com/java-interface-single-implementation) for better and more technical explanation than my long rant above!
+As a bonus, you can read this [article on Baeldung](https://www.baeldung.com/java-interface-single-implementation) for a better and more technical explanation than my long rant above!